GoogleChrome/web.dev/src/site/content/en/learn/html/inline-text/index.md

-When including abbreviations or acronyms, always provide the full expanded version of the term in plain text on first use, as you introduce the shortened representation of the term between opening and closing [`<abbr>`](https://developer.mozilla.org/docs/Web/HTML/Element/abbr) tags; unless the term is well-known to the reader, such as “HTML” and “CSS”  in this series.
+When including abbreviations or acronyms, always provide the full expanded version of the term in plain text on first use, as you introduce the shortened representation of the term between opening and closing [`<abbr>`](https://developer.mozilla.org/docs/Web/HTML/Element/abbr) tags; unless the term is well-known to the reader, such as "HTML" and "CSS"  in this series.
 Only on this first occurrence, then the abbreviation or acronym is being defined, is `<abbr>` needed.
 The `title` attribute is not necessary nor helpful.

 When defining a term that is not an abbreviation or acronym, use the definition [`<dfn>`](https://developer.mozilla.org/docs/Web/HTML/Element/dfn)